Openscapes/2024-swrcb-fall/github-clinic/kaitlin.md

 We can make words **bold** or *italic*.

+# Adding headers

+Can we copy and paste full documents into GitHub and it highlights the changes?
+Can We upload word documents and it shows the versions differences ?

 ### We can make headers.

 We can make lists – *note that lists need an empty line before list items!*